 Latest Travel Alert

-Because there is no Irish Embassy or Consulate in Armenia, we’re limited in the help we can offer you in an emergency.
-However, if you need assistance, you can contact the Honorary Consul in Yerevan or the Irish Embassy in Sofia.
+There is no Irish Embassy in Armenia and we can only offer limited consular services.
+If you require assistance in an emergency, please contact the Honorary Consul in Yerevan or the Irish Embassy in Sofia.

 Our tips for Safe Travels: